Jadecoool/Fairness-in-computational-models-of-infectious-disease-epidemics/README.md

 epidemiology.

 # Repository structure
+We provide the main code for the models, calibration, and simulations of vaccine intervention scenarios.
 ## Data
 The `data` folder contains the input data of the models, including the ordered social groups in London and unordered social groups in NYC.
 ## Code